usnistgov/optbayesexpt/README.md

 The core files provide Python classes that implement optimal Bayesian experimental design.

 * **obe.py** provides the `OptBayesExpt` class with methods for the learning and deciding steps described above.
 This class inherits all methods and data from both ProbDistFunc and ExptModel, and it is the only class that a user will need to interact with directly.
-Manual: [[notebook]](Docs/obe.ipynb)[[html]](Docs/obe.html)

 * **probdistfunc.py** provides the `ProbDistFunc` class with methods for handling probability distribution functions.
 Its methods are used to define the parameters and their respective ranges, perform basic mathematical functions, to supply random draws, basic statistics of the distribution, and the distribution itself.
-Manual: [[notebook]](Docs/probdistfunc.ipynb)[[html]](Docs/probdistfunc.html)

 * **exptmodel.py** provides the `ExptModel` class with methods to define the experimental settings and to evaluate a model function.
 The model function itself must be provided by the user, preferably by adding it to an instance of the BayesOptExpt class.
-Manual: [[notebook]](Docs/exptmodel.ipynb)[[html]](Docs/exptmodel.html)

 ### TCP communications